vuejs/pinia/packages/docs/core-concepts/state.md

 })
 ```

 By default, _state subscriptions_ are bound to the component where they are added (if the store is inside a component's `setup()`).
 Meaning, they will be automatically removed when the component is unmounted.
-If you want to keep them after the component is unmounted, pass `true` as the second argument to _detach_ the _state subscription_ from the current component:
+If you want to keep them after the component is unmounted, pass `{ detached: true }` as the second argument to _detach_ the _state subscription_ from the current component:

 ```js
 export default {